chinapedia/wikipedia.abstract.en/Page/Lake_Superior.md

 The lake's surface temperature rose by 4.5 °F (2.5 °C) from 1979 to 2006.[41]

-Geologic_Map_Lake_Superior_MN_WI_MI.jpg of the U.S. area bordering Lake Superior: Minnesota, Wisconsin, and the Upper Peninsula of Michigan]] North_america_basement_rocks.pngs and basement rock, showing the formation of the Midcontinent Rift containing today's Lake Superior]]
+of the U.S. area bordering Lake Superior: Minnesota, Wisconsin, and the Upper Peninsula of Michigan]] s and basement rock, showing the formation of the Midcontinent Rift containing today's Lake Superior]]

 Geology